aws-samples/aws-net-guides/RuntimeSupport/dotnet6/Readme.md

 ## Introduction

 Customers and AWS teams are excited about the release of .NET 6.
-Many organizations will want to target .NET 6 because it is a Long Term Support (LTS) release. .
+Many organizations will want to target .NET 6 because it is a Long Term Support (LTS) release.
-NET 6 applications can already use many AWS services without additional work.
+.NET 6 applications can already use many AWS services without additional work.
 For example, it is possible to deploy a new virtual machine instance ([Amazon EC2](https://aws.amazon.com/ec2/)) and by adding a command to install the .NET 6 runtime as part of the deployment, the instance will support .NET 6 applications.

 This guide is focused on AWS services and tools that have either been updated, or are being updated, to provide .NET 6 support.
 While we work to test and validate support for the GA release of .NET 6 to all services and tools,